rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 If we calculate the degree centralities of nodes within a drug cartel network, we can identify __hubs__ or __clusters__ within a cartel.
 We could also find individuals who are in contact with many others.

 ### Closeness Centrality
-Next, we will investigate the notion of closeness centrality.
-Closeness centrality defines the importance of a node by how close it is to other nodes.
+Next, we will investigate the notion of __closeness centrality__.
+Closeness centrality defines the importance of a node by how __close__ it is to other nodes.
 It is worth noting that it can be proven that for all connected nodes, there always exists at least one shortest path between them.
 The closeness centrality can be calculated as the recirpocal of the sum of the lengths of all shortest paths to a node.
 More precisely:

 Given $$x,y \in V$$, let
 $$